deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table shows that removing more blocks from a Llama-3-8B model, contrary to the assumption of error monotonicity, can sometimes lead to better perplexity.
+> The table demonstrates that removing more blocks from a Llama language model does not always result in worse perplexity, refuting the assumption of error monotonicity in LLM compression.

 {{< table-caption >}}